redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 `1vCPU * 10% baseline * 60 minutes = 6 credits per hour.`

-The calculation for spending credits is:
+The calculation for spending credits if you are utilising at 15% is:

 1vCPU * 15% CPU * 60 minutes = 9 credits per hour.